dlavila/treepp/README.md

 You are free to use any C++17/14 feature or open source library(1).
 The solution should be limited to one source file.
 To encourage discussion and learning all the solutions are going to be made public after announcing the winner(s).

-(1) The library should be portable or quasi-portable (complies with the standard but is limited by some compilers, think hana), some ideas: ranges v3, gsl, absl.
+(1) The library should be portable or quasi-portable (complies with the standard but is limited by some compilers, think boost::hana), some ideas: ranges v3, gsl, absl.